RyoK3N/Music/drum3x/readme.md

 z x c
 ```

-Record: Click the Record button to start recording your beat sequence.

-Stop: Click the Stop button to stop recording.

-Play: Click the Play button to play back your recorded sequence.

-System Performance Monitor: A separate window displays the CPU usage over time with a gaming-inspired graph.

 ## Screenshots

 ## Troubleshooting

-No Sound: Ensure your sound files are correctly named and placed in the beats folder.
+-No Sound: Ensure your sound files are correctly named and placed in the beats folder.
 Check that they are in the correct format.

-Application Crashes: Make sure all dependencies are installed and that you're using compatible versions.
+-Application Crashes: Make sure all dependencies are installed and that you're using compatible versions.

-Key Bindings Not Working: Ensure the application window is focused when pressing keys.
+-Key Bindings Not Working: Ensure the application window is focused when pressing keys.

 ## Contribution
 Drum3x is part of a larger vision to create interactive and immersive music applications.
 If you're interested in contributing or have ideas to enhance Drum3x, feel free to open an issue or submit a pull request.